Exponentially convergent distributed Nash equilibrium seeking for constrained aggregative games: Introduction

 Aggregative games have become an important type of games since the well-known Cournot duopoly model was proposed \cite{Osborne1994Course}, where the strategic interaction is clearly characterized via an aggregation term.
 Recently, aggregative games have been considered in congestion control of communication networks \cite{Barrera2015Dynamic}, public environmental models \cite{Cornes2016Aggregative}, demand response management of power systems \cite{Ye2017Game}, and multiproduct-firm oligopoly \cite{Nocke2018Multiproduct}.
 Because of the large-scale systems involved in these problems, seeking or computing the Nash equilibrium in a distributed manner is of practical significance.

 We consider distributed Nash equilibrium seeking of aggregative games, where the aggregation information is unavailable to each local player and the communication graph can be directed with balanced weights.
-Similar problems have also been investigated in \cite{Koshal2016Distributed,Ye2017Game,Liang2017Distributed,Deng2019Balanced,Zhang2019Distributed,Parise2019Distributed}.
-In this work, a small-gain based design is proposed for the considered problem.
+Similar problems have also been investigated in \cite{Koshal2016Distributed,Ye2017Game,Liang2017Distributed,Deng2019Balanced,Zhang2019Disturbances,Parise2020Distributed}.
+In this work, an exponentially convergent algorithm design is proposed for the considered problem.
 First, a distributed projected gradient play dynamics is designed, where we replace the global aggregation by its local estimation to calculate the gradient.
 Then an average tracking dynamics is augmented, where the distributed tracking signals are local parts of the aggregation.
-Inspired by the powerful small-gain technique referring to \cite{Desoer1975Feedback,Jiang1994Small}, we analyze these complex interconnected dynamics and prove that our distributed algorithm achieves an exponential convergence to the Nash equilibrium when the tunable parameters are larger/smaller than some constant bounds.

-The contributions of this brief paper are as follows: \begin{itemize} \item A distributed Nash equilibrium seeking algorithm for aggregative game is developed.
+We analyze these interconnected dynamics and prove that our distributed algorithm achieves an exponential convergence to the Nash equilibrium.
+The contributions are as follows: \begin{itemize} \item A distributed Nash equilibrium seeking algorithm for aggregative game is developed.
 The algorithm is designed with two interconnected dynamics: a projected gradient play dynamics for equilibrium seeking and a distributed average tracking dynamics for estimation of the aggregation.
-The projected part can deal with local constrained strategy sets, which generalizes those in \cite{Ye2017Game,Zhang2019Distributed}.
+The projected part can deal with local constrained strategy sets, which generalizes those in \cite{Ye2017Game,Zhang2019Disturbances}.
 Also, the distributed average tracking dynamics applies to weight-balanced directed graphs, which improves the algorithm in \cite{Liang2017Distributed}.

 \item Exponential convergence of the proposed distributed algorithm is obtained, which is consistent with the convergence results in \cite{Yi2016Initialization,Ye2017Game,Deng2019Balanced} for unconstrained problems and is stronger than those in \cite{Yi2016Initialization,Deng2019Balanced} for constrained ones.
-In other words, this is a first work, to our knowledge, to propose an exponentially convergent distributed algorithm for aggregative games with local feasible constraints.
+In other words, this is a first work, to our knowledge, to propose an exponentially convergent distributed algorithm for aggregative games with local feasible constraints. \end{itemize}